AmeliaCMU/AmeliaCMU.github.io/_posts/2024-07-18-amelia-dataset.md

 To generate the processed map information, we used [AmeliaMaps](https://github.com/AmeliaCMU/AmeliaMaps).

-The `graph_data_a10v01os` folder has a subfolder for each airport containing semantic graphs representation obtained using [AmeliaMaps](https://github.com/AmeliaCMU/AmeliaMaps).
+The `graph_data_axxvxxos` folder has a subfolder for each airport containing semantic graphs representation obtained using [AmeliaMaps](https://github.com/AmeliaCMU/AmeliaMaps).
 Each sub-folder contains the following files:
 * `semantic_graph.pkl`: contains the vectorized map graph with semantic attributes.
 * `semantic_airport_icao.osm`: the semantic representation of the graph in OSM format
 * `semantic_graph.png`: visual representation of the graph.
 Just shown for reference.

 **NOTE** this folder contains the graphs for the 10 airports used in our training experiments.
-The full set of 42 maps is in the folder `graph_data_a42v01os`.
+The full set of 42 maps is in the folder `graph_data_axxvxxos`.

 ### Trajectory Data

-The `traj_data_a10v08` folder has a subfolder for each airport containing the trajectory data in CSV format.
+The `traj_data_axxvxx` folder has a subfolder for each airport containing the trajectory data in CSV format.
 Each file within an airport's subfolder represents an hour of data.

 The files are named following the format ```AIRPORT_ICAO_<unix_timestamp>.csv```.
 Each contains trajectory information in **Table 1**.
 <br>